RafeSymonds/Exercises-Rafe/C++/ex02/intructions.md

 ## Overview

 For this exercise you will create a program that prints out all the numbers between 2 inputs inclusive.
+Each number should be printed on a different line.

 **Some tests will not output anything**

 ## Input
 You will be provided 2 integers through standard input.
 These integers can be user-inputted or redirected from a file using input redirection.
+There will be a space or new line between integers.

+## Example
+If the numbes 5 and 8 are inputted in that order.
+Your program should output.

+5
+6
+7
+8

+Your program will have a blank line at the end when using output redirection.

 ## Test your code
 1. Compile the file with "make ex02"
 2. Run your executable with "./C++/ex02/ex02.exe"
-3. Input 2 integers
+3. Input 2 integers seperated by a space
 4. To run a test case use "./C++/ex02/ex02.exe < testingFiles/C++/ex02/ex02.input1.txt"
     1. There are 2 different test cases for this problem
     2. To run a different test case change what file is redirected